Goronwy Roberts, Baron Goronwy-Roberts: Personal life

 Goronwy Roberts was a Member of the Court of Governors of the National Library of Wales, the National Museum of Wales and the University College of Wales, Aberystwyth (now Aberystwyth University).
 He was Chairman of the Welsh publishing house, Hughes a'i fab, from 1955 to 1959.
 He was appointed a FRSA in 1968 and an Honorary Freeman of the Royal Borough of Caernarfon in 1972.

 In 1942 Goronwy Roberts married Marian Ann Evans, daughter of David and Elizabeth Evans of Robertstown, Aberdare.
 They had two children: a daughter, Ann, and a son, Dafydd.
 Marian Goronwy-Roberts wrote a biography of Marion Phillips, the pioneering Labour campaigner for women's rights, and a number of books in Welsh, including the centenary lecture at the 1981 Welsh National Eisteddfod on the Welsh poet, scholar and politician, W. J. Gruffydd.

 Assessment

 Goronwy Roberts was a strong supporter of devolution and of Welsh culture but was also a fierce critic of what he regarded as the nationalistic excess of Plaid Cymru.
 His own roots were in the Labour tradition of the quarry working communities of his constituency.
 His Welsh was fluent and attractive ("swynol, dawel, gerddorol").
-He was greatly troubled by his defeat at the general election of 1974.
+He was greatly troubled by his defeat at the general election of February 1974.